andenacitelli/credit-card-bonuses-api/README.md

 The companion site for this is [Offer Optimist](https://offeroptimist.com).
 It comes with tons of filters, valuation settings, and much more, and is a great first approach to comparing all the different cards out there.
 Give it a try!

-> [!NOTE]
->
-> **Looking for AWS Lambda links?** We migrated away from those on May 18th, 2024, preferring to instead update them at commit time and serve them directly from this repository.
-Old endpoints were removed July 7th, 2024 after a several-month deprecation notice.

 ---

 ### API Specification

-We keep an OpenAPI (formerly Swagger) spec here: https://raw.githubusercontent.com/andenacitelli/credit-card-bonuses-api/main/src/api.yaml
+I keep an OpenAPI (formerly Swagger) spec here: https://raw.githubusercontent.com/andenacitelli/credit-card-bonuses-api/main/src/api.yaml

 For a nice UI, you can go to https://editor.swagger.io/, click File > Import URL, then paste the above URL.

-You're free to do code generation or whatever you like off of it.
-The spec has had enough time to mature that future breaking changes can be considered unlikely.
+You're free to do code generation or whatever you like off of it via something like [openapi-generator](https://github.com/OpenAPITools/openapi-generator).
+The spec has had enough time to mature that I don't anticipate any breaking changes.

 ### Support